ben-davis/notes/book-notes/the-algorithm-design-manual/The Algorithm Design Manual.md

 ### Is Quicksort really fast?
 The question is it faster than heapsort and mergesort, all of which have `O(nlogn)`.
 We can't do this analysis using Big Oh and the RAM model as their too coarse.
 When algorithms have the same asymptotic complexity, the implementation details start to matter.

 For quicksort, it's proved to be 2 to 3 times faster than mergesort or heapsort.
-The primary reason is the operations in the innermost loop are more simply.
+The primary reason is the operations in the innermost loop are more simple.
 So less cache lookup, less procedure calls, etc. It's also an in-place algorithm so there's no memory overhead.

 ## 4.7 Distribution Sort
 Say we have an address book we want to sort.
 We could partition the names based on the first letter of the last name.
 We now have 26 piles.
 All we need to do is sort the piles and concatenate and boom: sorted names.
 Assuming even distribution among the names, each of the 26 piles should be far smaller than the original list.
 Now we can partition again on the 2nd letter of the last name.
 We keep doing that until we have a lists with only a single name.